sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/troubleshoot-sg-extension.md

 #### Error: The connection was closed before your search was completed.
 This may be due to a problem with a firewall, VPN or proxy, or a failure with the Sourcegraph server.

 1. It is possible that the provided Access Token is not valid for the instance that your VS Code is connected to.
 Please try updating both the url and access token in your [VS Code User Setting](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) to see if the issue persists.
-2. If the issue persists, try connecting using a CORS proxy or turning off your VPN.
-A CORS proxy might be required for instances running in version below [3.26.0](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/CHANGELOG.md#3-36-0).
+2. If the issue persists, try connecting using a CORS proxy or turning off your VPN settings.
+3. Add custom headers using the `sourcegraph.requestHeaders` setting (added in v2.0.9) if a specific header is required to make connection to your private instance.
+4. A CORS proxy is required to run the extension on VS Code Web for instances running in version below [3.26.0](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/CHANGELOG.md#3-36-0).

+#### The search results are not displayed using my VS Code color

+The extension currently supports the following VS Code Color Theme:

+- Dark (Visual Studio)
+- Light+ (default light)
+- Light (Visual Studio)
+- High Contrast
+- Monokai
+- Monokai Pro
+- One Dark Pro
+- Dracula
+- Dracula Soft
+- Atom One Dark
+- Cobalt2
+- Panda Syntax
+- Night Owl
+- Hack The Box
+- Solarized Light
+- Solarized Dark

 ### Sourcegraph Extensions